Administrative Council Procedures

 - Contribute and participate in the work of the Council.

 - If a member is unavoidably absent from a meeting, he/she may designate a representative to attend in his/her place, provided the substitute (or representative) is someone from the same basic constituency of the academic or administrative area as the regular member and that the chairperson or the secretary is notified prior to the meeting as to whom this substitute will be and under what circumstances he/she will be attending the meeting.
 This substitute shall serve in the place of the regular member with all the rights and privileges of the member for whom he/she is substituting.
-(Exceptions: President of the Associated Student Body for whom the ASB Vice President serves as an alternate; a student representative, for whom the appointed alternate shall serve; or a college representative, for whom the elected alternate shall serve.)
+(Exceptions: President of the Student Government Association for whom the SGA Vice President serves as an alternate; a student representative, for whom the appointed alternate shall serve; or a college/school representative, for whom the elected alternate shall serve.)

 The chairperson shall be elected annually from the Council membership.
 The chairperson shall: